Australian Horse Racing

 One of the real strengths of overs punting is that the amount returned from a successful bet is quite often higher than the target amount.
 In the case of horse A, the profit was almost as much as the target figure.

 Obviously not every race will be a winner and this is another advantage of overs punting.
-Total outlay when overs punting is often much lower with bets placed on runners with potential healthy returns only.
+Total outlay when overs punting is often much lower with potential healthy returns only.
 Any underpriced runners are ignored.
 (Another useful approach is to back the overs for the place.)

 This brings to mind a great example of unsuccessfully doing markets when Hay List won the Newmarket Handicap in March 2012.
 In a field of 22 runners there was no chance to mark Hay List at starting price of $3.80 let alone shorter than this to produce an over.
 Result?
 Either other runners would have been bet on and hence a loss or no bet.
 Basically markets are great in races where there are no champion runners.